What we stand for

 In 2009 we launched Blood Upon the Rose – Easter 1916 by Gerry Hunt and our graphic novel list rapidly expanded into historical biography, legend, children’s fiction and literary biography, incorporating the talents of Damien Goodfellow, Will Sliney, Alfonso Zapico, Alan Nolan and others.

 When we started to publish children's books there was little activity in the area, and most children's books were imported.
-We decided to change that, and children's books, covering the complete age range from toddlers to teens, now form a major part of our publishing programme.
-Our children's books have garnered many awards, and continue to head the Irish Children's Bestseller lists.
-One of the most popular books for young readers has been Under the Hawthorn Tree by Marita Conlon-McKenna, published in 1990, winner of two international awards and No. 1 on the Bestseller list for two years.
-It has been printed over thirty times, has been made into a film and is available in translation in over 15 languages.
+We decided to change that, and children's books (covering the complete age range from toddlers to teens) now form a major part of our publishing programme.
+Our children's books have won many awards, and continue to head the Irish Children's Bestseller lists.
+One of our most popular books for young readers is Under the Hawthorn Tree by Marita Conlon-McKenna; first published in 1990, this book has won two international awards and was No. 1 on the Bestseller list for two years.
+It has been printed over forty times, been made into a film and a play, and is available in translation in more than fifteen languages.
 We are also proud to have been the first publisher for Eoin Colfer, one of the world's leading authors for children.

 We continue to find and nurture new writing talent for children.

-The O'Brien Press has a policy of commissioning work from established authors as well as encouraging talented new writers, and boasts an author list that includes Frank McGuinness, Alice Taylor, Mary Morrissy, Paul Howard, Colin Murphy, William Trevor, John B. Keane, Brendan O'Carroll, George Otto Simms, Gerry Adams, Marita Conlon-McKenna, Sam Millar, Siobhán Parkinson, Judi Curtin, Celine Kiernan, Marilyn Taylor, Mary Arrigan, Brian Gallagher, Anna Carey and many others.
+The O'Brien Press has a policy of commissioning work from established authors as well as encouraging talented new writers, and boasts an author list that includes Frank McGuinness, Alice Taylor, Mary Morrissy, Tomi Reichental, Paul Howard, Colin Murphy, John B. Keane, Brendan O'Carroll, George Otto Simms, Gerry Adams, Marita Conlon-McKenna, Sam Millar (for adults); Judi Curtin, Sarah Webb, Dr Norah Patten, Gerard Siggins, Siobhán Parkinson, Celine Kiernan, Marilyn Taylor, Brian Gallagher, Anna Carey (for children): as well as fantastic illustrators (and author/illustrators) such as Chris Judge, Nicola Colton, Tatyana Feeney and Marie-Louise Fitzpatrick.

 The O'Brien Press aims to continue to pursue a policy of excellence and diversity in both adult and children's publishing in the years to come.